sohamtembhurne/admin-dashboard/README.md

 ### Added animations using framer motion

 Transition was added and many more.
-You can checkout demo video below
+You can checkout demo video [here](public/demo.mp4)

 <video src="public/demo.mp4" controls title="Demonstration"></video>